TheOrestes/OpenGL_StepByStep/README.md

 ## Incremental OpenGL Codebase

-This repository is created with a purpose of veryeasy to understand OpenGL implementation.
+This repository is created with a purpose of very easy to understand OpenGL implementation.
+There are better ways to organize this code, no way this code/style should be treated as good practices.
+Aim is to have incremental codebase which clearly highlights incremental feature updates & some way to keeping things organized.

 | Topic | Description |
 | ----------- | ----------- |